nasa/cumulus-api/content/intro.md

 ## Cumulus API

-The Cumulus API allows developers to interact with the Cumulus workflow engine, such as monitoring status or creating, editing, and deleting records.
-This is the same API that powers the Cumulus dashboard.
+The Cumulus API allows developers to interact with the [Cumulus Framework](https://github.com/cumulus-nasa/cumulus), such as monitoring status or creating, editing, and deleting records.
+This is the same API that powers the [Cumulus dashboard](https://github.com/cumulus-nasa/cumulus-dashboard).

-By utilizing this API, a developer can integrate with the Cumulus engine in whatever language or environment is most comfortable or useful; although interacting with Cumulus through the Cumulus dashboard may be appropriate for many end users, for some use cases it's best to have the flexibility of a web-accessible API.
+By utilizing this API, a developer can integrate with the Cumulus framework in any language or environment; although interacting with Cumulus through the Cumulus dashboard may be appropriate for many end users, for some use cases it's best to have the flexibility of a web-accessible API.

 The API accepts and responds with JSON payloads at various HTTPS endpoints.